mugaber/TypeScript/README.md

 # TypeScript

-**Here i'm will try to document the things i know and learn about TypeScript**
+**Here i will try to document the things i know and learn about TypeScript**